 ERM predicts global operational offshore wind capacity to reach up to 250 GW by 2030.
-This is much lower than the 500 GW of capacity IRENA state is needed to maintain global warming below 1.5 °C.
+This is much lower than the almost 500 GW of capacity IRENA state is needed to maintain global warming below 1.5 °C.

 To reach 494 GW by 2030, an additional 430 GW would need to be installed over the next seven years.
 Assuming a steady growth of required capacity from now until 2030, the required capacity becomes more out of reach towards the end of the decade.
 It's predicted that the current capacity that could come online in 2030 represents just 36% of the capacity needed that year.

 Of the forecasted capacity, 80 GW has secured a route to market and over 100 GW is still in the development stages.
 This is not a forecast estimating what actual capacity will be installed in each year since not all projects in advanced stage development will proceed.
 As the US and UK market have shown recently, with projects with a secured route to market halting development.
 An actual forecast of the expected total capacity installed will likely be substantially lower than these charts suggest.

 Of the total forecasted capacity, Europe accounts for the largest proportion (42%), followed by China (27%), APAC (excl.
 China) (17%) and the Americas (14%).

 •••••• Cumulative forecasted capacity (secondary axis) •••••• Cumulative required capacity (secondary axis)

-2030 ambitions are not sufficient to meet IRENA's 2030 target, yet most won't be met
+2030 ambitions are not sufficient to meet IRENA's 2030 target, and most won't be met

-Although targets have played a key role in mobilizing industry, they should not be seen as to guaranteeing successful projects.
-Among the 19 nations with explicit offshore wind goals for 2030, only Poland and Ireland seem on track to achieve their respective targets of 5.9 GW and 5 GW.
+Although targets have played a key role in mobilizing industry, they should not be seen as guaranteeing successful projects.
+Among the 19 nations with explicit offshore wind goals for 2030, only Poland is on track to achieve its current target of 5.9 GW according to ERM's 2030 projections.
+Poland is expected to increase its target with an update of the Polish Energy Policy 2040; however, as this has not been officially announced, Poland meeting its target is based on the current 5.9 GW target.
+In light of recent policy uncertainty, cost increases, and an increasing proportion of projects in the pipeline planning to deliver on merchant pricing, even the most ambitious countries face a challenging path to achieve their targets.

-To fulfil these ambitious targets, governments must back them with robust policy frameworks and support mechanisms.
+For countries to remain on track and to fulfil these ambitious targets, governments must back them with robust policy frameworks and support mechanisms that are delivered in a manner that does not result in project delays.
 Evidence suggests a strong link between countries having a well-defined market approach and their success in meeting offshore wind targets.
 Nations with transparent tender processes, specific criteria, and defined offtake arrangements, like the UK, Denmark, Germany, France, and the Netherlands, stand a better chance of realizing their offshore wind potential within the next decade.

 Moreover, countries with an established presence in the offshore wind sector can draw on their extensive experience.
 Emerging markets are advised to observe these mature markets to identify successful strategies and avoid pitfalls, thereby achieving their ambitious offshore wind goals.

 Beyond meeting capacity targets, it's crucial for nations to implement policies that ensure the equitable distribution of benefits from the clean energy system.
-As renewable energy and offshore wind become play a larger role in society, aligning the acceleration of a fair and inclusive energy transition, will help prevent political headwinds.

-Ireland 5 0.03 5.1 ~

-ndustry, they cts.
-Among South Korea 14.3 0.11 13.2 ×

-USA 30 0.04 25.8 ×

-Japan 5.7 0.20 4.8 ×

-30, only pective targets Vietnam 6 0.78 4.9 ×

-Denmark 12.9 2.31 9.9 ×

-.ck them with vidence Germany 30 8 22.2 ×

-l-defined Taiwan 13.1 0.61 9.7 ×

-e wind ecific criteria, rk, Germany, realizing their United Kingdom 50 14.8 35.7 ×

-France 7 0.48 4.9 ×

-The Netherlands 21 2.99 13.7 ×

-ne offshore merging Belgium 5.8 2.26 2.8 ×

-to identify ing their Italy 0.9 0.03 0.1 ×

-Spain 3 0.01 0.1 ×

-is to ion of benefits d offshore acceleration ent political India 30 0 1.1 ×

-Norway 11.25 0.09 0.1 ×

-Portugal 2 0.03 0.03 ×

-Greece 2 0 0 ×

-Ambition by

-2030 (GW)

-5.9

-Country

-Poland

-Operational

-Capacity (GW)

-0

-0 0 0

-On track for

-achievement?

-\checkmark

-% achieved

-< 100%

-80 - 90%

-70 - 80%

-49% - 65%

-< 10%

-ERM 2030

-Forecast (GW)

-6.2
+\Poland is expected to increase their target with an update of the Polish Energy Policy 2040 which also assumes investments in grid connections.
+Assumptions detailed on page 27.

-Norway's 2040 target and France's 2028 target has been scaled to 2030.
+\\Norway's 2040 target and France's 2028 target has been scaled to 2030.

+\\\Grid availability and supply chain constraints have not been considered as part of the ERM forecast

 Project timelines - Is it too late for 2030?

 Can 2030 targets still be met with increased consenting acceleration?